Specialism

 The idea is that by using our existing towns and cities more efficiently, we can minimise the loss of countryside and green spaces while housing people where they have the best access to shops, schools, hospitals and all the other services needed for everyday life.
 You can argue about the rights and wrongs of - for instance - green belt policy, but this is the context we have to work in at the moment.

-This creates a challenge and opportunity, because inside cities, especially now that most of the docks and railyards have been redeveloped, there are rarely large plots.
+This creates a challenge and opportunity, because inside urban cores, especially now that most of the docks and railyards have been redeveloped, there are rarely large plots.
 Instead, we have more constrained spots wedged between existing homes and workplaces.
 Indeed, one of the key policies in The London Plan 2021 covers “small sites”.

 So we’re going to discuss how to go about identifying the dead spaces, the abandoned and underused land that dots our cities.
 We’ll explain when those plots might be suitable for building on and how to successfully develop them.